ast0815/remu/README.md

     $ # Install all required packages
     $ pip install -r requirements.txt
     $ pip install -r pymc-requirements.txt
+    $ pip install -r multiprocess-requirements.txt

 You might need to install additional system libraries to compile all packages.
 PyMC needs to be installed in a separate step, because it requires numpy already being installed to work.
+The `multiprocess-requirements` are optional and only need to be installed, if one wants to use parallel computing.

 Tests
 -----